-Private consumption has seen increased resilience, assisted by the improvement in consumer sentiment (Chart 12).
-Consumption of goods-as seen through sales at retail stores in real terms (Chart 13[1])-rose in the first quarter on a quarter-on-quarter basis, after having been more or less level through the fourth quarter last year, albeit with some fluctuations.
-Looking at consumption of durable goods (Chart 13[2]), the number of new passenger-car registrations has picked up, after having fallen significantly following the ending of subsidies for purchasing energy-efficient cars; since the start of this year, in particular, the number has been steady, having regained its level just before the ending of subsidies for purchasing energy-efficient cars, aided partly by the introduction of new models.
-Sales of household electrical appliances in real terms have been steady as a whole, aided by sales of smartphones, tablet devices, and white goods installed with energy-saving devices, although those of televisions and PCs continued to be sluggish.
-Sales at department stores climbed markedly in the first quarter assisted partly by increased sales of high-end products, after having risen in the fourth quarter-notably in winter apparel-affected by lower temperatures (Chart 14[1]).
-Sales at supermarkets rebounded toward March from the decline in January which was partly affected by snowfalls in the Tokyo metropolitan areas, after having registered month-on-month increases for three months in a row since October.
+Private consumption has remained resilient, assisted by the improvement in consumer sentiment (Chart 14).
+Consumption of goods-as seen through sales at retail stores in real terms (Chart 15[1])-rose in the first quarter on a quarter-on-quarter basis and continued to do so in April relative to the first quarter. after having been more or less level through the fourth quarter last year, albeit with some fluctuations.
+Looking at consumption of durable goods (Chart 15[2]), the number of new passenger-car registrations-although having fallen back lately from the upsurge, aided partly by the introduction of new models-has tended to pick up, after having fallen significantly following the ending of subsidies for purchasing energy-efficient cars.
+Sales of household electrical appliances in real terms have been steady as a whole, albeit with fluctuations, aided by sales of smartphones, tablet devices, and white goods installed with energy-saving devices, although those of televisions and PCs continued to be sluggish.
+Sales at department stores fell back in April compared with the first quarter, after having climbed in the first quarter assisted partly by increased temperatures; the underlying trend, however, has been steady, notably in imports and high-end products (Chart 16[1]).
+Sales at supermarkets fell back in April, particularly in spring apparel, after having rebounded toward March buoyed by increased temperatures from the decline in January which was partly affected by snowfalls in the Tokyo metropolitan areas.
 Sales at convenience stores have continued to trend moderately upward.
-As for consumption of services (Chart 14[2]), outlays for travel dipped in early fall, chiefly in overseas travel (bound for China and South Korea), but they have been picking up since November.
+As for consumption of services (Chart 16[2]), outlays for travel dipped in early fall, chiefly in overseas travel (bound for China and South Korea), but they have been picking up since November.
 Sales in the food service industry have been steady as a whole.

-As for statistics on the demand side, consumption expenditure in the Family Income and Expenditure Survey (in real terms; two-or-more-person households) shows that the index on an "excluding housing, automobiles, money gifts, and remittance" basis-which is compiled so as to make it similar to items used for estimating GDP-advanced significantly in the first quarter on a year-on-year basis, notably in automobiles and services (reading & recreation) which turned out to be somewhat strong, after having been virtually flat in the fourth quarter last year, following a decline in the third quarter (Chart 13[1]).
-The total expenditure in the Survey of Household Economy (in real terms; two-or-more-person households) was level in both the fourth and first quarters on a quarter-on-quarter basis, after having declined in the third quarter.
+As for statistics on the demand side, consumption expenditure in the Family Income and Expenditure Survey (in real terms; two-or-more-person households) shows that the index on an "excluding housing, automobiles, money gifts, and remittance" basis (Chart 15[1])-which is compiled so as to make it similar to items used for estimating GDP-was almost flat in April relative to the first quarter, after having advanced significantly in the first quarter, mainly due to strong automobiles and services (reading & recreation).2 The total expenditure in the Survey of Household Economy (in real terms; two-or-more-person households) declined in April compared with the first quarter, after having been level in both the fourth and first quarters on a quarter-on-quarter basis.